3mdeb/news-and-ideas/README.md

 Wordpress Administrator.
 >Remember to ALWAYS optimize all your images!
 It impacts the score heavily.

-## Publishig post
+## Publishing post

+To add new post to our blog, first prepare local repository:

+1. Clone repository: `git clone git@github.com:3mdeb/news-and-ideas.git`
+1. Change directory: `cd news-and-ideas`
-To add new post to our blog, first make sure that post written in Markdown is properly formatted and has all required information in the header (see [post template](#post-template) section).
-Please also make sure to go through the rest of the [good practices](#good-practices) section first.
+1. Make sure that post written in Markdown is properly formatted and has all required information in the header (see [post template](#post-template) section).
+1. Please also make sure to go through the rest of the [good practices](#good-practices) section first.

-When ready, add the markdown file to `blog/content/post` and commit changes.
+1. When ready, add the markdown file to `blog/content/post` and commit changes.

 ### Local preview